Yashu20025/Yashu20025/README.md

 - 👋 Hi, I’m @Yashu20025
-- 👀 I’m interested in ... disturbing others
+- 👀 I’m interested in disturbing others.
-- 🌱 I’m currently pursuing BTech
+- 🌱 I’m currently pursuing BTech.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...